Jack R. Fenton: Political career

 encouraged Unruh (at first unsuccessfully) to resign as party leader in the Assembly.

 Following an industrial accident on June 24, 1971, when a methane gas explosion fatal to seventeen workers occurred in the California Water Project's Sylmar tunnel, Fenton led the investigation in the Assembly's Committee on Industrial Safety.
 His investigation, and civil litigation, found negligence by the contractor (Lockheed Shipbuilding and Construction Company) and state inspectors.
 He was a leader promoting statutory change, notably the June 1973 California Occupational Safety and Health Act.

 Hospitals and staff threatened to cease organ transplantation activity in 1973 when its legal basis came into question.
 Criminal defense attorneys argued that harvesting a victim's organs while his heart was still beating caused death, not their clients.
 Dixon Arnett (R-Redwood City) introduced emergency legislation to recognize death when brain activity ceased.
 He was three votes short of the required supermajority when he enlisted Jack Fenton, who secured favorable action from two more members.
 After the California State Senate passed the bill, Arnett flew to Chicago to secure Governor Ronald Reagan's signature giving force to the law.

-From 1977-1980 he was chairman of the Assembly's Judiciary Committee.
+He served as the assembly's majority leader from 1972 to 1974, and from 1977 to 1980 he was chairman of the Assembly's Judiciary Committee.

 Earlier, he had been chairman of the Assembly's Finance and Insurance Committee.

 Fenton lost his primary election in 1980 to Matthew G. Martínez.

 Art Torres was a protégé and Republican Assemblyman Robert Hayden (of Santa Clara's 22nd district) was a friend.